 - The length of both sides of the rectangle.
 This is needed to be able to take measurements over the rectified image.

 If there is no rectangular reference object laying on the road surface to be used, then we can’t carry out the analysis.
-Of course, if the camera is still there unchanged, we could go back to the scene and put a checkerboard or any other rectangular element on the ground, then use that video to draw the grid, and copy-paste the so-configured Speed Estimation 2d filter over our evidence video.
+Of course, if the camera is still there unchanged, we could go back to the scene and put a checkerboard or any other rectangular element on the ground.
+Then, we use that video to draw the grid, and copy-paste the so-configured Speed Estimation 2d filter over our evidence video.
 That’s fine!

 Ok, using the grid data we are able to “remove perspective”.
 You can click on the View Rectified Image button to have a look at the planar image.
 When viewing the image in this mode, you can click and drag to draw a line.
 This is useful to check that straight lines are actually straight in the rectified image.
 If this is not the case, it could be due to suboptimal optical distortion correction, or a mistake in drawing the grid.